fandresenaG/AppliedML/README.md

 The script provides options to visualize the training process and the RMSE values over iterations.
 The generated plots are saved as image files for reference.

 # recommender.py
+## We need to run the ALS_training.py before runing this code unless we already have the data: data_begin.pkl, bias-only_data.pkl, saved_data_16.pkl

 Python script that loads data, performs movie recommendations using a collaborative filtering approach, and plots a 2D embedding of movie items.